Remembering Robin van Persie’s incredible World Cup diving header

-Dutch footballers are no strangers to scoring incredible World Cup goals.
-Giovanni Van Bronckhorst’s strike in 2010 left South Africa stunned, and the way Arjen Robben outpaced Sergio Ramos and embarrassed Iker Casillas in the 2014 tournament should be illegal.
+Dutch footballers are certainly no strangers to scoring stunning World Cup goals.
+Giovanni Van Bronckhorst’s strike in 2010 left South Africa stunned, and the way Arjen Robben outpaced Sergio Ramos and embarrassed Iker Casillas in the summer of 2014 should be illegal.

-Today marks the fourth anniversary of another worldie scored by a Netherlands player: Robin Van Persie’s majestic diving finish against defending champions Spain.
-The Oranje won’t be at the World Cup this summer, but that won’t stop us from reminiscing on one of their most breathtaking goals.
+Today marks the anniversary of another worldie scored by a Netherlands player: Robin Van Persie’s majestic diving finish against defending champions Spain.

 The first of five his team put past Spain, Van Persie didn’t seem troubled that his team had surrendered the lead after Xabi Alonso converted a penalty in the 27th minute.